John Humphrys: Personal life

 Humphrys married Edna Wilding (August 1942 – September 1997) in 1964 and they had two children, a son and daughter, Christopher and Catherine.
 Their marriage broke down in the late 1980s.
 Wilding died of cancer in Glamorgan, South Wales; Humphrys described her last days in a hospice in his book Devil's Advocate (2000).
 Humphrys' son Christopher is now a professional cellist, while his daughter Catherine is a professional vegan chef.

 On 2 June 2000, when he was 56 years old, Humphrys and his then partner, Valerie Sanderson, had a son, Owen James.
 Sanderson was a newsreader with news programme Spotlight, then with BBC News 24, and is now a radio producer.
 Humphrys had a reverse vasectomy.
 He referred to these facts on 31 October 2006 on BBC Radio 4 in the programme Humphrys in Search of God.
 He and Sanderson subsequently separated.
 In 2009, he began a relationship with the journalist Catherine Bennett, a contributor to The Observer.
+He lives in Hammersmith, west London.

 Humphrys' brother, Bob Humphrys, was a sports television presenter on BBC Wales Today.
 He died of lung cancer in Cardiff on 19 August 2008, aged 56.
 In December 2013, Humphrys was featured in an episode of the BBC Wales series Coming Home where it was revealed that their great-grandmother, Sarah Willey, had been a resident at the Cardiff workhouse and that their paternal great-grandfather was from Finland.

 Humphrys is a keen listener to classical music and was a guest on the BBC Radio 4 show Desert Island Discs on 6 January 2008.
 His favourite record on the show was Elgar's Cello Concerto.